TuftsBCB/git-tutorial/README.md

 The `HEAD` portion indicates the version in your local repository, while the second portion indicates the version that exists in GitHub (along with an identifier for the specific commit).
+Conflicts are always in this format, so it is easy to use your editor or `grep` to find where the conflicts are in a file.

 We are now free to merge this conflict however we deem suitable.
 When we're done, we'll need to remove the lines containing `<<<...`, `===...` and